 This Agreement shall be governed by and construed in accordance with the laws of the state of Colorado, excluding any conflicts-of-law rule, or principle which might refer such construction to the laws of another state.

-The Parties agree and consent that any action at law, suit in equity or other judicial proceeding brought for the enforcement of this Agreement or any provision thereof shall be instituted only in the courts located in the state of Colorado.

 In the event either Party has to initiate any action to enforce its rights hereunder, then the prevailing Party shall be entitled to recover its costs, including, but not limited to, its court costs and expenses and reasonable attorney’s fees.

 ARTICLE XXIV - REGULATION